kingfieldmpls/100-days-of-code/log.md

 ### Day 3: July 30th, 2018 - Monday

-**Today's Progress**:
+**Today's Progress**
 * Finished Coursera's University of Michigan Python Course - Course 3: Accessing the Web: Week 3

 **Thoughts**
 * Man was today a slow mover.
-Got stuck figuring out why set localecho doesn't work how I expect with the wonky Windows Telnet client, and then went down a Python documentation rabbit how.
+Got stuck figuring out why set localecho doesn't work how I expect with the wonky Windows Telnet client, and then went down a Python documentation rabbit hole.
 * Networking still confuses the hell out of me.
 I think it's largely a vocabulary issue.
 I want to unlock the mysteries, but I also question the usefulness considering how many amazing shortcuts already exist to do the tasks we want to do.

 **Questions**